How to solve the Thinker's Meadow fast travel puzzle in Crimson Desert

 Get full access to premium articles, exclusive features and a growing list of member rewards.

-This is a puzzle that comes up a few times throughout the game and, while there are other fast travel points somewhat close to the Howling Hill base, this one is easily the most convenient.
-Especially as you'll be come back to this location all the time, and the moment you know how to fast travel in Crimson Desert it's going to get frustrating not to be able to get to the one spot you'll always want to be at.
+The Thinker's Meadow fast travel puzzle solution in Crimson Desert involves a mysterious power icon, next to the Howling Hill camp where the Greymanes have set up their base.
+You'll be coming back to this location all the time, and the moment you know how to fast travel in Crimson Desert it's going to get frustrating not to be able to resolve this.

-To fast travel to Howling Hill, the Greymane camp and central base, you need to solve a puzzle in Thinker's Meadow (the area just Southeast of it) and effectively rebuild a Nexus Abyss point that's missing an essential piece, one overgrown with vines as shown above.
-However, you won't be able to do this until you reach a specific point in the game and unlock a couple of new abilities.
+To fast travel to Howling Hill, the Greymane camp and central base in Crimson Desert, you need to solve a puzzle in Thinker's Meadow - the area just Southeast - and effectively rebuild a Nexus Abyss point overgrown with vines (above) that's missing an essential piece.
+However, you won't be able to do this until you reach a specific point and unlock a couple of new abilities.

 To solve the puzzle at Thinker's Meadow and build the fast travel point, you need to do the following: